How to Find Minneapolis Juicy Lucy in Fort Worth

 When you finally order, follow these evaluation criteria:

 1. Appearance: Is the burger compact?
 Does it look like two patties fused together?
 Is there visible cheese seeping out?
-(A little is okay — it’s natural.
-But if it’s a puddle, the technique is flawed.)
+(A little is okay its natural.
+But if its a puddle, the technique is flawed.)

 2. Texture: When you bite in, does the patty hold together?
 Is the cheese molten but not runny?
 Does it have a slight resistance before bursting?